Gauff rallies to beat Andreeva in all-teen showdown at French Open | Sports-Games

 Ruud then improved in the last two sets and sealed the match with a forehand down the line on the first of two match points.

-Elsewhere, reigning Wimbledon champion Elena Rybakina pulled out of the French Open before her third-round match against Sara Sorribes Tormo because she is sick.

-That saw sixth-seeded Holger Rune open play on Court Philippe Chatrier and he comfortably dispatched qualifier Genaro Alberto Olivieri, who — at 231 — was the lowest-ranked player to reach the third round this year.
+Sixth-seeded Holger Rune opened play on Court Philippe Chatrier and he comfortably dispatched qualifier Genaro Alberto Olivieri, who — at 231 — was the lowest-ranked player to reach the third round this year.
 Rune won 6-4, 6-1, 6-3 in less than two hours.

 It was harder work for Yoshihito Nishioka in his 3-6, 7-6 (8), 2-6, 6-4, 6-0 victory over Thiago Seyboth Wild.
 That was the 30th match at this year's French Open that has gone to five sets.